WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/2_CodeMappingTemplates/Overlays/ReadME.md

 ## Storage for WaDE 2.0 Source and Processed Water Data
 The 1) raw input data shared by the state / state agency / data provider (excel, csv, shapefiles, PDF, etc), & the 2) csv processed input data ready to load into the WaDE database, can both be found within the WaDE sponsored Google Drive.
 Please contact WaDE staff if unavailable or if you have any questions about the data.
-- "{state / organization name}" Overlay Data: "{https web link address to the WaDE google doc where we are storing the data}"
+- "{state / organization name}" Overlay Data:[link]()

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share the state's overlay data for inclusion into the Water Data Exchange (WaDE 2.0) project.
 For a complete mapping outline, see *XXov_Overlay Info Schema Mapping to WaDE.xlsx*.
 Several WaDE csv input files will be created in order to extract the overlay data from the above mentioned input.
 Each of these WaDE csv input files was created using the [Python](https://www.python.org/) native language, built and ran within [Jupyter Notebooks](https://jupyter.org/) environment.
 Those python files include the following...

 - **1_XXov_PreProcessRegulatoryData.ipynb**: used to pre-processes the native date into a WaDE format friendly format.
 All datatype conversions occur here.
-- **2_XXov_CreateWaDEInputFiles.ipynb**: used to create the WaDE input csv files: date.csv, organization.csv, reportingunits.csv, regulatoryoverlays.csv, regulatoryreportingunits.csv, sites.csv, etc.
+- **2_XXov_CreateWaDEInputFiles.ipynb**: used to create the WaDE input csv files: date.csv, organization.csv, reportingunits.csv, regulatoryoverlays.csv, regulatoryreportingunits.csv, etc.
-- **3_XXov_WRSiteRegulatoryID.ipynb**: used to pair regulatory overlay information to water allocation information using an overlay on water allocation site information within the boundaries of the regulation.
-- **4_XXov_WaDEDataAssessmentScript.ipynb**: used to evaluate the WaDE input csv files.
+- **3_XXov_WaDEDataAssessmentScript.ipynb**: used to evaluate the WaDE input csv files.

 ***